pmqs/zipdetails/README.md

 has already been processed.
 For very lage zip files the `--scan` option can be really realy slow, so  trying the `--walk` option first.

+If the zip file being processed contains one or more nested zip files, and the outer zip file uses the `STORE` compression method, the `--scan` option will display the zip metadata for both the outer & inner zip files.

 ## OPTIONS

+### General Options

-- -h
+- -h, --help

     Display help

 - --redact

-    Obscure filenames in the output.
+    Obscure filenames and payload data in the output.
 Handy for the use case where the zip files contains sensitive data that cannot be shared.

 - --scan